Find us on

 It has been suggested that over feeding a pregnant doe may be the cause of this.
 Most breeders keep a pregnant doe on her normal rations increasing only in the last week before she kindles.
 Pregnancy and kindling in does is not stressful to their bodies, it's the feeding that takes its toll on the doe, at which point she should be fed freely.

-Occasionally the dam may be at risk her self due to a kit being stuck, requiring an immediate visit to the vets.
-Removal of a stuck kit can be done by an experienced keeper, but if due care is not taken, injury to the dam or the breaking apart of the stuck dead kit may cause further complications.
+However, if due care is not taken, injury to the dam or the breaking apart of the stuck dead kit may cause further complications.
 Stroking a doe gently but firmly on her abdomen may sometimes encourage contractions.

 Some does will retain kits, often being delivered dead several days after the rest of the litter or may retain their kit(s) indefinitely which may result in either infertility or an infection.